 Athlete’s foot can be hard to get rid of, so a visit to the foot doctor is definitely needed if you have this condition.
 When you visit Dr. Auger, a comprehensive exam will be performed to determine what type of fungus or bacteria is causing your infection.
 You may undergo a skin lesion potassium hydroxide exam, which involves scraping off a small area of the infected skin and putting it into a potassium hydroxide solution.
 The potassium hydroxide destroys the normal skin skills and only the fungal cells are left behind, so the fungus can be seen clearly in a microscope.

 You should not have to live with the discomfort and embarrassment of athlete’s foot, and you do not want to spread athlete’s foot to others.
-If you live in or around Salt Lake City, West Jordan, or Sandy, Utah, visit Dr. Auger today to get help curing your athlete’s foot from an experienced foot doctor.
+Dr. Auger offers same day athlete’s foot treatment to patients, serving all of Salt Lake City with 3 locations in West Jordan, Millcreek, and Sandy.
+Call (801) 619-2170 to schedule an appointment.